agamswami/Showmint/README.md

-# StreamSphere
+# Showmint

-StreamSphere is a full-stack, real-time video streaming platform inspired by YouTube, built with modern web technologies.
+Showmint is a full-stack, real-time video streaming platform inspired by YouTube, built with modern web technologies.
 It supports seamless video playback from YouTube URLs and AWS S3-hosted content, secure user authentication, and efficient file uploads.
 The application is designed for scalability, leveraging AWS services, Kafka for real-time data streaming, and OpenSearch for fast metadata searches.
 It is containerized with Docker for easy deployment and includes a CI/CD pipeline for automated AWS Lambda updates.

 ## Key Features
 - **Video Playback**: Streams YouTube and S3-hosted videos using `react-player`, with 35% faster load times.